Started by Rix Gins, July 16, 2020, 02:36:36 PM

 Quote from: Scruff on January 31, 2012, 12:13:54 AMHey that's me!
 I never carry cash anymore, you can use your debit card for anything.
 Sometimes I buy gum just to get $20 cash back and avoid ATM fees.
 It's only slow when people don't know how to work the pinpad - and I'm a pinpad NINJA!On a similar topic I hate walking into a gas station and they have the $5 minimum purchase sign.
 That's against the contract they sign with Visa/MC, you can't even set up the machines to process a minimum, they're just being cheap.
 You wanna process sometimes you gotta eat some fees.
 Also, the chuckleheads buying beer without an ID, then they want to argue with the clerk while you stand there waiting.
 Nobody cares how old you look, granddad, it's the law.
 How did you drive here anyway?

 Quote from: Scully on March 15, 2011, 01:41:10 AMI'd ask him how he manages to tolerate the heavy heat and humidity in the Phillipines when he was happy living in the Nevada high desert.
 I've lived both in the swamplands of the Gulf Coast and in the Arizona desert, and the difference is incredible.

-Quote from: TheMan WhoFell ToEarth on Yesterday at 05:26:49 AMJust going out on a limb here but I'm going to guess constant sex with a cute young asian girl makes any climate hospitable.
+Quote from: TheMan WhoFell ToEarth on November 26, 2022, 05:26:49 AMJust going out on a limb here but I'm going to guess constant sex with a cute young asian girl makes any climate hospitable.

 Quote from: SealJuice on July 13, 2010, 12:12:06 AMThis thread gave me giggle-snort fits until I farted.
 I keep rereading it and giggling some more.